 Male breast reduction is rarely covered by insurance.
+Some insurance carriers offer gynecomastia correction, however, authorizations for the procedure is uncommon.
+A phone call to your insurance provider will give you information on whether it is covered and what you need to do to ensure coverage.
 Call your insurance plan to see if you have coverage prior to your consultation.
-In most cases it is considered a cosmetic procedure.
+In most cases, it is considered a cosmetic procedure.

 Pricing starts at $1,500 for small, in-office excisions and increases for more severe degrees of gynecomastia.
-A comprehensive quote is provided when you meet with Dr. Bogue outlining surgical fees, anesthesia fees, hospital fees and garments.
+A comprehensive quote is provided when you meet with Dr. Bogue outlining surgical fees, anesthesia fees, hospital fees, and garments.
 Financing is available to those who qualify.

-To find out if you are a good candidate for male breast reduction surgery, please call the practice of board-certified plastic surgeon Dr. David Bogue at (561) 886-1002 to schedule a complimentary consultation.
+To find out if you are a good candidate for male breast reduction surgery, please call the practice of board-certified plastic surgeon Dr. David Bogue at 561-886-1002 to schedule a complimentary consultation.
 Dr. Bogue is proud to serve Boca Raton and the surrounding areas, including Fort Lauderdale and West Palm Beach.